 Aster meaning ‘star’ in Latin, prefer well-drained, fertile soil in full sun.
 Mulch in late autumn.
-Dig up and divide in the spring, if they are getting too congested.
-This will encourage better flowering, the following year.
+If they are getting too congested, dig up and divide in the spring, which will encourage better flowering the following year.

-Aster novae-angliae is a mildew resistant variety that flowers from August through to October, good for cut flower arrangement.
+Aster novae-angliae is a mildew resistant variety that flowers from August through to October and they are good choice for cut flower arrangements.

 Cultivars and varieties: